 Due to the Coronavirus situation, in view of safeguarding participants' well-being, and of ensuring a relaxing atmosphere at the meeting, the SOS24 Workshop Organizing Committee has taken the difficult decision to postpone the event originally scheduled in March 2020 to next year.

-The Swiss National Supercomputing Centre is pleased to announce that the SOS24 Workshop will be held from March 17 to 20, 2020 at the Hotel Laudinella in St. Moritz, Switzerland.
+The Swiss National Supercomputing Centre is pleased to announce that the SOS24 Workshop will be held from March 23-26, 2021 at the Hotel Laudinella in St. Moritz, Switzerland.

 SOS is an invitation-only series of highly interactive workshops on Distributed Supercomputing organized by Sandia National Laboratories, Oak Ridge National Laboratory and the Swiss National Supercomputing Centre.

 The theme of SOS24 is Will HPC Survive the Cloud and in What Form?